 - The annual cost of operating and maintaining the BWS's water system will increase from \$137 million to \$197 million (in escalated dollars). - The annual cost for new infrastructure and for replacing and/or refurbishing the existing system will increase from \$144 million to a peak of \$255 million (in 2017 dollars). - Pipeline replacement will ramp up from 6 to 21 miles per year over this period.
-Over time, the number of water main breaks is anticipated to decrease substantially as a result of replacing more high-risk pipelines - avoiding as many as 4,000 breaks by 2045. - Borrowing money, both through State Revolving Fund and by issuing bonds, to finance a large part of our infrastructure costs will help the BWS keep water rates affordable. - Financial modeling showed that issuing about \$900 million in bonds over this 10-year period, compared to funding using cash only, produces vastly different results.
-Paying with cash only results in a 188 percent cumulative increase in revenue adjustments.
-Compare that to only 44 percent when funding with both cash and bonds.
+Over time, the number of water main breaks is anticipated to decrease substantially as a result of replacing more high-risk pipelines avoiding as many as 4,000 breaks by 2045, and potentially reducing the number of breaks to fewer than 300 per year. - Borrowing money, both through State Revolving Fund and by issuing bonds, to finance a large part of our infrastructure costs will help the BWS keep water rates affordable. - Financial modeling showed that issuing about \$900 million in bonds over this 10-year period, compared to funding using cash only, produces vastly different results.
+Paying with cash only results in a 188% cumulative increase in revenue adjustments.
+Compare that to only 44% when funding with both cash and bonds.